MalekMansour/CasinoFun/README.md

 ##  Soundboard

-alright, this is the plan
+alright, this is the plan, I need the program to take the desktop audio and transfer it to mic input audio at the same time